-To compare the DNS data with the results from §2, the mean flow profiles will be presented in different scalings and from different parts of the boundary layer.
-From figure 2 it is observed that the back-flow is very weak compared to the free-stream velocity.
-The portion of the boundary layer where back-flow exists is small compared to the portion with positive streamwise velocity.
-But, the flow close to the wall is important because it determines many of the features of the flow that are crucial from an engineering aspect.
+To compare the DNS data with the results from section 2, the mean flow profiles will be presented in different scalings and from different parts of the boundary layer.
+From figure 1 it is observed that the back-flow is very weak compared to the freestream velocity.
+The portion of the boundary layer where back-flow exists is small compared to the portion of positive streamwise velocity.
+But, the flow close to the wall is of course important, because it determines many of the features of the flow that are crucial from an engineering aspect.

-From APG1 the data are compared with the results from the analysis of the TBLE for an attached boundary layer (\S 2.1).
-From SEP the data are compared with the results from the analysis of the TBLE for a separated boundary layer (\S 2.2).
+From APG1 the data is compared with the results from the analysis of the TBLE for an attached boundary layer (section 2.1).
+From SEP the data is compared with the results from the analysis of the TBLE for a separated boundary layer (section 2.2).